evothings/evothings-viewer/README.md

     <widget id="com.evothings.evothingsviewer"

-For Android, update this line in MainActivity.java to use your package name:

-    package com.evothings.evothingsviewer;

-Build for iOS not yet tested with custom package name.
+You can also change the app name, modify this line in confoig.xml:

+    <name>Viewer</name>

 ### Known Xcode build issues